-- It can be assumed that the absolute majority of the population of interest is contained in the population register, and is thus included in the target population. - People older than 74 years participate to a very limited extent in the labour market.
+- It is assumed that the absolute majority of the population of interest is contained in the population register, and is thus included in the target population. - People older than 89 years participate to a very limited extent in the labour market.